Nontuberculous Mycobacterial Infections (Atypical Mycobacterial Infections)

 • Disease from these infections most commonly presents as cervical lymphadenitis in children.

-• NTMB are ubiquitous in nature and found in soil, food, water, and animals.
+• NTMB are ubiquitous in nature and may be found in soil, food, water, and animals.

 • Health care–related infections can occur, typically due to rapid-growing Mycobacterium abscessus or Mycobacterium fortuitum.